ontio/ontology/docs/specifications/install.md

 After building the source code sucessfully, you should see two executable programs:

 - `ontology`: the node program/command line program for node control
-- `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.detail docs can be reference at [link](./docs/specifications/sigsvr.md)
+- `tools/sigsvr`: (optional)Ontology Signature Server - sigsvr is a rpc server for signing transactions for some special requirement.
+Detail docs can be reference at [link](./docs/specifications/sigsvr.md)

 ### get from release
 You can download at [release page](https://github.com/ontio/ontology/releases).